Dnyaneshwari-Sonone/Classification-of-Mental-State/README.md

 # Classification-of-Mental-State
-Classification of mental student of a student into confused or not confused.
+This is a machine learning model to classify the mental state of a student as confused or not confused, on the basis of feature vectors obtained from EEG signals of the brain.